 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the fund.
 The fund has a strict code of credit, including obtaining agency credit information, confirming references and setting appropriate credit limits.
 The fund obtains guarantees where appropriate to mitigate credit risk.
 The maximum exposure to credit risk at the reporting date to recognised financial assets is the carrying amount, net of any provisions for impairment of those assets, as disclosed in the statement of financial position and notes to the financial statements.
-The fund does not hold any collateral.
+The fund holds collateral for its Financial Assets amortised at cost.